Mehrm0/German-Declination/README.md

-# German-Declination.
+# German-Declination
 A `C' code to exercise  German declination.

-I've created a C program for exercising and assessing the german declination abilities.
+I've created a C program for exercising and assessing the German declination abilities.
 It uses string comparison to ask about declination of endings.
 The first file, alle_adj.h is the first exam that covers all three adjective declinations in 20 questions .
 I'll add other files to cover other topics of declination.
  **clang version 10.0.0-4ubuntu1** was used to compile and test the code.Propositions for improving the code are always welcome.
 To compile the code on